azazby/sras-diffusion/README.md

-# Selective Regional Adaptive Sampling for Diffusion Models
+# Selective Region-Adaptive Sampling for Diffusion Models

-Exploring region selection strategies for improving Region-Adaptive Sampling (RAS) for diffusion transformers.
+Exploring region selection strategies for extending Region-Adaptive Sampling (RAS) for diffusion transformers.

 This project investigates how different region selection methods influence RAS, a novel diffusion sampling strategy that improves sampling efficiency by allocating more updates to fast-update regions.
 In the original RAS method, these regions are selected using predicted-noise standard deviation as a scoring heuristic.